will-rosenberg/will-rosenberg/README.md

 </details>

 <details>
-  <summary>⚡ Fun fact: Fluent in Portuguese and Spanish</summary>
+  <summary>⚡ Fun fact: Fluent and near-native ability in Portuguese and Spanish</summary>
   <ul>
-    <li>About 20 years deep into trying to sound native in both languages.</li>
+    <li>About 20 years deep into obsessing about sounding like a native (or as close as I can get) in both languages.</li>
     <li>Born and raised in the U.S. — native speaker of American English (General American).</li>
     <li>I teach what I live — not just theory.</li>
   </ul>